Awards, Honors, & Certificates

 As a teacher, I have three overarching pedagogical goals for my students.
 My first goal is to promote critical thinking by stimulating curiosity about puzzles in social sciences so that my students consider evidence while thinking critically about contemporary news and events as well as craft logical arguments and make informed decisions in their personal and professional endeavors.
 My second goal is to help students develop general transferrable skillsets that will lead to future success in their professional lives.
 Finally, I strive to promote inclusivity, tolerance, and understanding to prepare students to engage in a multicultural world as well-informed, and tolerant citizens.
 To achieve these goals, I follow a multi-method instructional approach conducive to different learners which rests on three principles: (1) motivation and preparedness, (2) active participation, and (3) real-world application.

-In the classroom sitting, I rely on a combination of lectures, discussion, role-play, games, and films and other multimedia.
+In the classroom setting, I rely on a combination of lectures, discussions, role-play, games, films, and other multimedia.
 I emphasize the real-world relevance of concepts and theories of political science.
 I draw connections between course material and current events, historical cases, and my own life and past professional experiences of working with international organizations, and often share my own experiences with war, poverty, discrimination, and immigration.
 This adds a personal touch to the real-world relevance of course material, promotes tolerance and understanding, as well as aids students’ ability to apply course material to a diverse set of situations ranging from the individual to the global.

 Teaching experience and Interests

 I am passionate about teaching a wide range of topics.
-My teaching interests broadly falls in the fields of international relations, comparative politics, policy, civil and ethnic conflicts, international recognition, imperialism, research methods, and politics of Middle East, Central and South Asia.
+My teaching interests broadly fall in the fields of international relations, comparative politics, policy, civil and ethnic conflicts, international recognition, imperialism, research methods, and politics of the Middle East and Central and South Asia.